University of Wisconsin Stout | Wisconsin's Polytechnic University

 officially approved grading symbols) for every student enrolled in their

 classes at the end of the term of enrollment.
-A full explanation of the grade categories can be found on the Grading System webpage.
+A full explanation of the grade categories can be found on the Grading System website.

 A: Assignment of an Incomplete "I" grade requires a written